khelverskovp/LLM-teaching-systems/README.md

 Ensure all dependencies are installed using pip:

 pip install openai chromadb langchain aspose-words

-Replace aspose-words with the appropriate installation method if necessary.
 The user-defined modules gptFunctions and utils should be present in the same directory as the script or appropriately installed.

 ## Features